DinoHub-SubT/dsta_deploy/docs/catkin-perception.md

 # Perception Catkin Workspace

-**Note:** Right now, there is no catkin setup available for perception.
-You cannot follow these steps right now.
-This will fixed in the soon future.

 Setting up the catkin workspace for the Perception workspaces requires using the `catkin` tool.

 - There are multiple catkin workspaces that get extended *or linked* in order to fully setup the perception catkin workspace.